webbio/strapi-plugin-scheduler/README.md

 # Strapi plugin scheduler

-This plugin allows you to publish and depublish collection types in the future.
+Strapi Plugin to schedule publish and depublish actions for any collection type.
 There are a couple of steps necessary to get the plugin up and running but they will be explained down below.

 # Installation